mono/mono/mcs/class/System.Runtime.Serialization/Test/Resources/Schemas/ns-readme.txt

-ns11.xsd : contains xs:choice as the particle, not supported in WCF(!) ns12.xsd : contains xs:all as the particle, not supported in WCF(!) ns13.xsd : contains xs:any as the content of xs:sequence, not supported in WCF. ns14.xsd : contains simple content restriction by enum.
+ns11.xsd : contains xs:choice as the particle, not supported in WCF(!) ns12.xsd : contains xs:all as the particle, not supported in WCF(!) ns13.xsd : contains xs:any as the content of xs:sequence, not supported in WCF.
+	   see also ns33.xsd which contains an xs:element and thus OK. ns14.xsd : contains simple content restriction by enum.
 Mapped to CLI enum. ns15.xsd : contains simple list by string, not supported in WCF. ns16.xsd : contains simple list by embedded enumeration string type.